liip-forks/drupal-ldap/ldap_user/README.developers.txt

 LDAP_USER_LDAP_ENTRY_DELETE_ON_USER_DELETE

-2. hook_user_* functions will check if appropriate triggers are enabled and initiate calls to ldapUserConf methods:
+2. hook_user_* functions (and elsewere such as ldap_authentication) will check if appropriate triggers are enabled and initiate calls to ldapUserConf methods:

 ldapUserConf::provisionDrupalAccount()
 ldapUserConf::synchToDrupalAccount()